Circle Process

 • Connection to community and culture.

-The Circle Process can be accessed at any step of the care process, utilizes the Anishinabek Nation Child Well-Being Law, and supports Anishinabek families that are involved in or at risk of becoming involved in children protection matters.
+The Circle Process can be accessed at any step of the care process, utilizes the Anishinabek Nation Child Well-Being Law, and supports Anishinabek families that are involved or at-risk of becoming involved in child protection matters.

 In our current implementation phase of the Circle Process, we are actively recruiting: